 What kind of charging station do I need?
 Aside from the obvious answer, "J1772," there are several other EVSE attributes to consider.
 Do you need a high power charging station, or low power?
 You may want remote control over charging or other advanced features.
 See Installing cheap/inexpensive electric car charging at home

 My electric car has DC fast charging, so do I need DC fast charging at home?
 No. DC Fast Charging is meant for driving long distances.
 It generally requires a 3 phase AC power source running at 25 or 50 kiloWatts, which is way beyond the means of typical homes.
+Between installation cost and the equipment cost, the price will be way beyond what's rational.
 Cars with DC charging also support J1772 AC charging, and can be charged at home with a standard AC charging station.
+See Fast charging your electric car at home

 How much power will the station require?
 To recharge quickly requires a higher power charging station.
 The table below summarizes the tradeoff between charging rate and range gained per hour of charging.
 Fortunately most don't need high powered home charging and can make-do with a lower power EVSE on a lower power circuit.
 Be careful about the capacity of your service panel since that upgrade can be expensive.